-As at 31 December 2023, the interests or short positions of the Directors and chief executive of the Company in the Shares, underlying shares and debentures of the Company and its associated corporations (within the meaning of Part XV of the SFO), which (a) were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he was taken or deemed to have under such provisions of the SFO); or (b) were required, pursuant to section 352 of the SFO, to be recorded in the register referred to therein; or (c) were required to be notified to the Company and the Stock Exchange pursuant to the Model Code, were as follows:
+As at 31 December 2024, the interests or short positions of the Directors and chief executive of the Company in the Shares, underlying shares and debentures of the Company and its associated corporations (within the meaning of Part XV of the SFO), which (a) were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he was taken or deemed to have under such provisions of the SFO); or (b) were required, pursuant to section 352 of the SFO, to be recorded in the register referred to therein; or (c) were required to be notified to the Company and the Stock Exchange pursuant to the Model Code, were as follows:

-As at 31 December 2023 Number of Approximate shares held (L) percentage of Name of Director Nature of interest/Capacity (Note 1) shareholding Mr. Liu Naiyue Interest of a controlled corporation (Note 2) 239,002,500 23.04% Ms. Liu Peiyao Interest of a controlled corporation (Note 2) 239,002,500 23.04% Mr. Shao Hui Interest of a controlled corporation (Note 3) 100,622,500 9.69%
+As at 31 De As at 31 December 2024 Name of Director Nature of interest/Capacity Number of shares held (L) (Note 1) Approximate percentage of shareholding Name of Director Nature of interest/capacity (Note 1) Shareholding Mr. Liu Naiyue Interest of a controlled corporation (Note 2) 239,002,500 23.04% Ms. Liu Peiyao Interest of a controlled corporation (Note 2) 239,002,500 23.04% Mr. Shao Hui Interest of a controlled corporation (Note 3) 100,622,500 9.69%